 Fault Symptoms Possible Cause Correct Action Invalid IBP value Noisy IBP signal No zeroing before use.
 Existence of air bubbles in tubing system or the transducer dome.
 Noisy source exists nearby the system or accessories Faulty sensor etc Perform zeroing Keep the system and cable away from noise source.
 Check that proper label with regard to place of measurement is selected.
 Wash up the tubing system and dome.
 Change the dome.
 Change the sensor.
 Call for service C.O (Cardiac Output) After the catheter is inserted into the patient body, the message "ready for measurement" does not appear and the message "Noisy baseline" remains on the screen.
+After the catheter is inserted into the patient body, the message "ready for measurement" does not appear and the message "Noisy and the message "Noisy make sure that the inserted properly.
 The catheter is not placed in proper position.
 There is other noise source, for example Electrocautery.
-Make sure that the catheter is inserted properly.
-Turn off the device caused noise and then use C.O measuring module.
+Make sure that the inserted properly.
+Turn off the device cather use C.O. measuring.
 Inaccurate C.O value The manufacturer recommended accessories are not used.
 Catheter type is not selected properly in C.O Setup menu.
 Injectate solution temperature is not zero (the range of -5 to 5 0 °C) Use the manufacturer recommended accessories.
 Select the catheter type correctly in Setup menu.
 Make sure that the temperature of injectate solution is zero.
-CO2 No Adapter/Sampling line The sampling adapter/hose is not connected to the system.
-Connect the adapter/hose to the system.Call for service.
+CO2 No Adapter/Sampling The sampling adapter/hose is connected to the system.
+Connect the adapter/hose to the system.
+Call for service.
 SAMPLING LINE IS CLOGGED Occlusion in sampling hose.
-Change the hose.Call for service MULTIGAS Fault Symptoms Possible Cause Corrective Action Problem in CO2 measurement Adaptor failure No zeroing before measurement.
+Change the hose.Call for service MULTIGAS Fault Symptoms Possible Cause Corrective Action Corrective Action oroblem in CO2 measurement ■ Adaptor failure ■ No zeroing before measurement.
 Replace adapter for each patient.
 Perform zeroing procedure according to instructions of this manual.
 If the problem is not resolved, contact after sale service of the manufacturer.
 BFA